Xzotl42/arm5e/website/UserGuide/Active effects.md

 **Effect value:** some effect types may not have a value or only have a set of choices.

--   Some effects may need additional information, click on the cogs to add it (eg: generic abilities).
+-   Some effects may need additional information, click on the cog to add it (eg: generic abilities).

 ## Effects types